If you are a new applicant to the Dodge Foundation, please read through the following steps to understand how our process works.

 If you have submitted a solicited letter of inquiry, you will receive an automatic acknowledgement of receipt and your inquiry will be directed to the appropriate staff for review.

 The Foundation will notify you within two weeks of the application deadline whether you will be invited to submit a full proposal or if we are unable to consider your funding request at this time.

-Only applicants invited to apply may submit a proposal through our online system.
+Only applicants invited to apply may submit a proposal through our online system and will be sent an up.
 Our Application Overview provides you with an outline of the questions you will be asked to answer and the documentation you must include.

 Once you start filling out your online proposal, you will be able to save it and return to it at any time.

 Dodge staff collaboratively review and discuss all proposals once they have been submitted, and we may schedule a meeting with you to learn more about your proposal.

 If we determine early in our review process that your proposal will not be funded, we try to notify you as soon as possible.